travigd/documentation/dotnet-api/optimistic-concurrency-and-idempotence.md

     </tbody>
 </table>

-If the optimistic concurrency check fails during writing, a `WrongExpectedVersionException` will be thrown.
+If the optimistic concurrency check fails during writing, a `WrongExpectedVersionException` is thrown.

 ## Idempotence

-If identical write operations are performed, they will be treated in a way which makes it idempotent.
-If a write is treated in this manner, it will be acknowledged as successful, but duplicate events will not be written.
+If identical write operations occur, they are treated in a way which makes it idempotent.
+If a write is treated in this manner, it is acknowledged as successful, but duplicate events will not written.
 The idempotence check is based on the `EventId` and `stream`.
 It is possible to reuse an `EventId` across streams whilst maintaining idempotence.

-The level of idempotence guarantee depends on whether or not the optimistic concurrency check is not disabled during writing (by passing `ExpectedVersion.Any` as the `expectedVersion` for the write).
+The level of idempotence guarantee depends on whether the optimistic concurrency check is not disabled during writing (by passing `ExpectedVersion.Any` as the `expectedVersion` for the write).

 ### If an expected version is specified